common-fate/terraform-provider-commonfate/docs/resources/access_workflow.md

 ### Required

-- `access_duration` (String) The duration of the access workflow.
+- `access_duration_seconds` (Number) The duration of the access workflow.
-- `try_extend_after` (String) The amount of time after access is activated that extending access can be attempted.
-As a starting point we recommend setting this to half of the `access_duration`.
+- `try_extend_after_seconds` (Number) The amount of time after access is activated that extending access can be attempted.
+As a starting point we recommend setting this to half of the `access_duration_seconds`.

 ### Optional